-Tony Eaude has been asked to give the 2020 Christian Schiller lecture on Wednesday 8th July at Bannockburn Primary School, Greenwich.
+Tony Eaude has been asked to give the 2021 Christian Schiller lecture on Monday 8th March 2021 as the keynote of the NAPE virtual conference.
 The title will be ‘Why a balanced and broadly-based curriculum matters -particularly for young children and those from disadvantaged backgrounds.’

 Tony Eaude is a regular presenter/ speaker at conferences such as Naptec (National Primary Teacher Education Conference) and TEAN (Teacher Education Advancement Network).
 He gave the annual lecture for the Philosophy of Educational Renewal (PER) group in June 2017 with the title ‘What can young children teach us about morality?’
 A summary of this was published in the journal Prospero in late 2017.